nycjay/ai-commit-msg/README.md

    ```bash
    ai-commit-msg init-prompts
    ```
-   This will copy the default prompt files to your config directory (`~/.config/ai-commit-msg/prompts/` or equivalent).
-You can then edit these files to customize them.
+   This will initialize provider-specific prompt directories in your config directory (`~/.config/ai-commit-msg/prompts/[provider]/` or equivalent).
+You can then edit these files to customize prompts for each provider.

 2. **Specify custom prompt file paths**:
    ```bash